Strilanc/Strilanc.github.io/_posts/2015-08-25-Simulating-a-Claimed-BQP-NP-Algorithm.md

     37.5%: 1.000+0.000j*|00000101〉
     25.0%: -1.000+0.000j*|00000100〉

-The code also supports post-selecting, where you "force" a particular measurement outcome to happen and get to play with the resulting renormalized subset of states.
+The code [also supports](https://github.com/Strilanc/qbp_np_younes_test/blob/master/pure_state.py#L34) [post-selecting](https://en.wikipedia.org/wiki/Postselection), where you do a measurement but assert what the result will be.
-In practice this is done by simply repeating experiments until the desired measurement happens, so the post-selection method also outputs how likely you are to succeed:
+In practice this would involve running an experiment again and again, until you get the result you want.
+The code returns both the resulting renormalized state, and the probability of success:

+    >>> value_of_first_bit = lambda c: c.bit(0)
     >>> print(input.post_select(value_of_first_bit))
     (0.3750000000000001, MixedState({PureState({ClassicalState(5): (1+0j)}): 1.0}))

+With the ability to store states and perform operations, we now have ourselves a basic quantum circuit simulation engine.

 # Simulating Younes et al's Algorithm

-Younes et al's algorithm is implemented in the [younes_test.py file](https://github.com/Strilanc/qbp_np_younes_test/blob/master/younes_test.py).
+My implementation of Younes et al's algorithm is in the [younes_test.py file](https://github.com/Strilanc/qbp_np_younes_test/blob/master/younes_test.py).

 The code sets up useful values: